Abram Pleta, Ph.D. | Automotive + Mechanical Engineer

 Stemming from a long line of immigrant mill workers manufacturing is literally in my blood.
-In 2013, I began my Ph.D. studies in Automotive Engineering at Clemson University with my focus on alternative tool path milling strategies for superalloy materials.
-My vision is to bring innovation into the manufacturing sector to truly revitalize local and national economies through the impact that only manufacturing can have on the bottom line.
+In 2013, I began my Ph.D. studies in Automotive Engineering at Clemson University with my focus on innovating in the manufacturing sector.
+My dissertation, "Alternative milling path planning strategies and force modeling for nickel-based superalloys", changed the way the scientific community looked at trochoidal milling.

 Industrial Cost Savings Through Academic Research